-Agents confirmed that there is interest in rented options in South Cambridgeshire and this offer would likely be popular and attract a range of incomes, and could provide much needed accommodation for workers to support the likes of Addenbrooke's Hospital.
+Agents confirmed that there is interest in rented options in South Cambridgeshire and this offer would likely be popular and would likely attract a range of incomes and could provide much needed accommodation to the likes of Addenbrooke's Hospital.
+Developers are regularly approached for rental units and many families would be interested in a longer-term rental product.